-Phoenix, AZ — The Valley of the Sun Chapter, Society of Professional Journalists (SPJ) is pleased to announce its First Amendment Award winners, recognizing outstanding work done by members of the state’s media that substantially made use of public records in 2013.
+Phoenix, AZ, Sept.
+20, 2014 — The Valley of the Sun Chapter, Society of Professional Journalists (SPJ) honored nine journalists, two newspapers and two television stations with its 2014 Freedom of Information Awards winners Saturday, Sept.
+20, recognizing outstanding work done by members of the state’s media that substantially made use of public records in 2013.

-Also being honored this year are media professionals who have had long and distinguished careers in Arizona, including Gary Nelson, formerly of The Arizona Republic, who will receive the chapter’s highest honor, the Phil Alvidrez Award for Excellence in Journalism.
+Gary Nelson, retired from The Arizona Republic, received the chapter’s highest honor, the Phil Alvidrez Award for Excellence in Journalism.

 First Amendment Awards: